RomanEmreis/volga-docs/docs/getting-started/route-params.md

 # Route parameters

-Volga supports a rich routing configuration that can be configured by a pattern when mapping a request handler:
+Volga supports a rich routing configuration that can be configured by a pattern when mapping a request handler.
+Calling the `params()` method allows to access all the request parameters `HashMap` collection:
 ```rust
 use volga::{App, AsyncEndpointsMapping, Results, Params};